Downtown Streetscape Revitalization Project

-“I am excited to see this ambitious project continue to move forward,” Newton Mayor Anne P. Stedman said.
+“I am excited to see this ambitious project continue to move forward,” Newton Mayor Anne P. Jordan said.
 “Newton’s beautiful downtown is one of our greatest assets.
 This project will greatly enhance what you see in Downtown Newton today and help attract investment to our community.”

 Newton City Council adopted the Newton Streetscape Master Plan and North Newton Master Plan in January 2016.
 The plan was developed after extensive public input through public meetings, online surveys, and one-on-one interviews.

 The city introduced residents and visitors to streetscape improvements with a demonstration project in October 2016.
 The demonstration, which was installed with help from students at Discovery High School, featured temporarily widened sidewalks, modified parking and traffic flow, and landscaping.
 Visitors had the chance to walk through the demonstration and experience how enhanced sidewalks and other amenities of the project will make Downtown Newton more enjoyable for residents, visitors, and businesses.
 View photos of the demonstration project on the city's Facebook page.